Approximation of the Range Ambiguity Function in Near-field Sensing Systems: Ambiguity function separability conditions

 Given the maximum, worst-case value of $\Delta\delta_{m,n}(\mathbf{p}', \mathbf{p})$ the maximum bandwidth for which the approximation holds can be calculated from \eqref{eq:bw_constraint}.
 Consider some bandwidth $B$ expressed in terms of fractional bandwidth $B = B_{\mathrm{f}}f_{\mathrm{c}}$ and aperture size expressed as a multiple of wavelength $D = D_{\lambda} \lambda$.
 By plugging in those expressions to \eqref{eq:bw_constraint}, the constraint on the bandwidth-aperture product is obtained

-The bandwidth-aperture constraint specifies the range of values for which the ambiguity function can be approximated as a product of the NF AF and the ambiguity function due to bandwidth.
+The bandwidth-aperture constraint specifies the range of values for which the ambiguity function can be approximated as a product of the NF AF and the ambiguity function due to the waveform.
+Note that the proposed approximation is applicable to a broad range of the array factors, including sparse arrays as long as the elements are distributed on a line, plane or circle, for which the bandwidth-aperture constraints were derived.

 Table \ref{tab:fbw_dap_prod_constraint} presents the bandwidth-aperture product constraints for the considered aperture geometries and processing schemes.
 In the MIMO system, the bandwidth-aperture product is reduced twofold due to the doubling of the maximum distance difference in a bistatic scenario \eqref{eq:mimo_error}.

+Table \ref{tab:sys_example} illustrates the resulting bandwidth-aperture product for several existing and envisoned cellular and automotive sensing systems \cite{gigantic_mimo}.
+Half-wavelength $(\lambda/2)$ spacing is assumed and $M$ corresponds to the number of antennas in ULA.
+Obtained $B_{\mathrm{f}} D_{\lambda}$ values indicate that the proposed approximation of the ambiguity function can be reliably applied to a wide range of system configurations.